 New to Procreate or Cricut?

 Procreate is a drawing app that is currently only available on iOS devices.
 But if you have an iPad Procreate is seriously the BEST ten dollars you will ever spend.
 Instead of knowing pro graphic design software, you can create your own designs in Procreate in just minutes.
 And if you’re unfamiliar with Cricut cutting machines, it’s a cutting machine that does SO MUCH MORE than just cuts.
 It also engraves, cuts fabric and wood, among other things, and of course, it makes our Procreate designs into pro looking stickers.

-How to Make Layered Stickers with Procreate and Cricut
+How to Make Layered Stickers on Procreate with Cricut

 Tools and Materials

-- My FREE Procreate Sticker Border Brush (optional) and in my FREE Creative Resource Library.
+- My FREE Procreate Sticker Border Brush (optional) and in my Creative Resource Library.